feast-dev/feast/docs/installing-feast/gke.md

 This guide requires [Google Cloud Platform](https://cloud.google.com/) for installation.

 * [BigQuery](https://cloud.google.com/bigquery/) is used for storing historical features.
-* [Cloud Dataflow](https://cloud.google.com/dataflow/) is used for running data ingestion jobs.
 * [Google Cloud Storage](https://cloud.google.com/storage/) is used for intermediate data storage.
 {% endhint %}